-- 1 tbsp cumin
+- 1 tablespoon cumin

-- 1 tsp dry mustard
+- 1 teaspoon dry mustard

-- 2 tsp salt
+- 2 teaspoon salt

-- 1 tsp black pepper
+- 1 teaspoon black pepper

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - Add another tablespoon of olive oil to the pot.
-Add the chopped onion, yellow and green pepper.
-Add in all of the spices, cumin, dry mustard, salt & pepper.
+Add the onion, yellow and green pepper and all of the spices.
 Sauté for about 10 minutes until the vegetables are browned and tender.